 5 Reasons Why Your GE Dryer Won’t Start

-Identifying dryer problems can be just as challenging as the problem itself.
+Identifying dryer problems like a GE dryer not starting can be just as challenging as the problem itself.
 Our GE dryer troubleshooting saves time by focusing on the most typical causes and straightforward solutions when your dryer won’t start.

 #1.
 No Power to the Dryer

 Sometimes the reason your GE dryer won’t start has more to do with a power issue than a dryer problem.
 Before investigating other possibilities, follow these tips to assess your dryer’s power supply:

 - Make sure the dryer is properly plugged into a functioning electrical outlet.